prandell/production-typescript-react-app/README.md

 - [Complete React Developer in 2022](https://deloittedevelopment.udemy.com/course/complete-react-developer-zero-to-mastery/)

+I have also taken notes for all the concepts I learnt or implemented in this project which you can find in `notes.md`

 The repository has several branches that represent different concepts/methodologies of I have picked up along the way

 - `Feature/context-api`: Uses context files and the native React Context API to manage global application state (Not Merged)